zentrum-lexikographie/dwdsmor/README.md

 schlafe	schlaf<~>en<+V><1><Sg><Pres><Ind>	schlafen	schlaf<~>en			V				1			Sg				Ind	Pres
 ```

-An alternative JSON output is available with the option `--json`.
+An alternative JSON output is available with the option `-j`.

 `paradigm.py` is Python script for the generation of paradigms of lexical words
 in written German by means of a DWDSmor transducer: